EAT, REST & LOVE - AYURVEDA'S THREE PILLARS OF HEALTH

 Ayurveda holds food and the process of eating in the highest respect, as what we eat provides nourishment not only to the physical body but the mental and spiritual one also.
 In the Vedic culture, food and its preparation is considered to be so important that the kitchen is kept as clean as the scared temples.
 Adding on from this, it is not only the food we eat that provides nourishment and healing, it is the way we consume it also.
 As the well known and revered Ayurvedic physician Dr. Vasant Lad once said, "eating the right food at the appropriate time, in the proper environment, and with great love and respect will not only nourish the body, but also the mind and soul".
 Think about this in connection to perhaps some of our daily practices we all fall into - eating dinner mindlessly in front of the TV, eating so quickly it gives us heartburn, eating foods that are out of season and not fresh or often combining foods together on our plates that are incompatible such as diary and fruit or hot and cold foods in the same meal.
 To eat food that is fresh and seasonal, in alignment with your natural constitution, cooked on the day if possible and eaten mindfully is one of the biggest steps forward to creating greater health.

 We all know sleep is important, it's no secret.
 It promotes greater clarity of mind and a stronger physical body.
-Again, it is not just the quality of sleep we get when we are finally in bed, but its how we prepare ourselves for rest that can generate greater health benefits.
-Cultivating a strong evening routine prior to sleep, even if only for 1o minutes, can improve not only how long we sleep for but the quality of sleep we achieve.
+Again, it is not just the quality of sleep we get when we are finally in bed, but it's how we prepare ourselves for rest that can generate greater health benefits.
+Cultivating a strong evening routine prior to sleep, even if only for 10 minutes, can improve not only how long we sleep for, but the quality of sleep we achieve.
 Ayurveda suggests for optimum sleep, to retire by 10 pm and rise with the sun is the beneficial daily practice for all body types.
-There are certain food and drink supports that can be taken prior to sleep to calm and soothe the body and most importantly, some meditation and/or yoga practice before lights out will most strongly prepare the body to rest peacefully.
+There are certain food and drink supports that can be taken prior to sleep that calm and soothe the body and most importantly, some meditation and/or yoga practice before lights out will best prepare the body to rest peacefully.
 It is no wonder that we all at times struggle to sleep well really - busy, often long days, screen time until late into the evening, dinner that is eaten too late, work that needs to be finished, family that requires your attention...
 With the above mentioned, the preparation of the body and mind for sleep is not just important in today's day and age, it's critical.

 SEXUAL ENERGY & ACTIVITIES (BRAHMACHARYA)

 This pillar is perhaps viewed slightly differently in Ayurvedic terms than what you might be thinking.
 Sexual energy and the way that we use it as humans, is linked to the deepest tissue level that Ayurveda recognises which is called Shukra.
-Shukra is responsible for many things, but is critical in making Ojas, or translated, means the immune system.
+Shukra is responsible for many things, but is critical in making Ojas, or translated, the immune system.
 A balance of sexual energy and how we use it is vital in maintaining strength of the immune system and therefore, our ability to fight off disease.
 Too much or overindulgence in sexual activities can deplete the shukra tissue and immunity, and in opposition, suppressed sexual energy can cause equally detrimental effects to the body also.
 As always, Ayurveda stresses the need for harmony and balance and this applies to our intimate interactions as well.

 The sole purpose of these articles is to provide information about the science of Ayurveda.
 If you have an acute or chronic health concern, please consult your chosen trained health care professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a qualified Ayurvedic Practitioner, contact The Sattva Centre directly - firstname.lastname@example.org